 Note – other mindmapping apps offer to link tasks to a mindmap – notably MindQ and Simplemind.
 But intuitively, I look for these tasks to be in ‘my task manager’.
 I don’t want to have multiple task managers.
 David Allen (GTD) is right to say that you can have multiple task lists, but they have to be functionally different, otherwise, you end up not knowing where your task is, and worse, its difficult to set priorities, without having an overview of everything you want to achieve.

 So Ayoa should be perfect for this mindmapping to tasks function.
-Mindmap, add tasks, arrange the tasks into a workflow, to remodel the workflow in the canvas view and add sequencing and dependencies.
+Mindmap, add tasks, arrange the tasks into a workflow, remodel the workflow in the canvas view and add sequencing and dependencies.
 But once you have a workflow, you cannot really use it seamlessly operationally on all platforms.
-Again, I need to play with my tasks on the phone in off time.
+Again, I need to play with my tasks on the phone in my off time.
 And when I do the app needs to be fast, responsive, and allow thoughts to race ahead.
 If the app is slow, the train of thought is stunted.

 The ability to link mindmaps and tasks in Ayoa is a key function for me, to get that feeling that I’m not just mindmapping for fun, that the ideas and concepts developed (in the mindmap) can move through into action and therefore be an effective vector for change.
-The ultimate challenge (GTD) is to set goals on the strategic horizon and for them to trickle down into real operational actions day to day.
+The ultimate challenge (GTD) is to set goals on the strategic horizon and for them to trickle down into real operational actions day today.
 In this way, you can feel that daily actions contribute to the whole.

 The Ayoa My Planner

 One of the functions I really like is the planner, which divides the screen into Now, Next and Soon.
 These statuses, columns are an interesting mix between Eisenhower and GTD.
 Eisenhower talks about urgency, differentiating what is urgent from what is not, what is important from what is not.
-So very much liking both these concepts Eisenhower and GTD I was enthusiastic about the planner.
+So I very much like both these concepts Eisenhower and GTD I was enthusiastic about the planner.
 You have the now (urgent), soon (less urgent but upcoming) and Next in between.

 So you can easily distinguish tasks that are in progress, things that you’re doing or should be doing now, the ones just after (next action) and the ones just after that which you should start to be thinking about on the horizon just after the current one.
-So it nicely models the low level GTD horizons.
+So it nicely models the low-level GTD horizons.

 Sliding items between now and next and soon is easy.
 And the view gives you a succinct summary of what’s going on.
-It enables you to focus on the immediate stuff, while preparing in the background (off planner) your workflow for after-the-soon.
+It enables you to focus on the immediate stuff while preparing in the background (off planner) your workflow for after-the-soon.